MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-ndis-packet-timestamping.md

 ## \*SoftwareTimestamp INF keyword

-The *SoftwareTimestamp keyword corresponds to the types of software timestamping the miniport is capable of, and using the configured value for this keyword the miniport should be able to determine which of the supported software timestamping capabilities are currently enabled.
-The possible Enum values for this keyword which can be present in the inf file for a miniport are described below.
+The **\*SoftwareTimestamp** keyword corresponds to the types of software timestamping the miniport driver is capable of.
+The miniport driver uses the configured value for this keyword to determine which of the supported software timestamping capabilities are currently enabled.

-The default setting for the software timestamping keyword is disabled and all types of software timestamping support in the miniport should be disabled by default.
+The default setting for the **\*SoftwareTimestamp** keyword is disabled and all types of software timestamping support in the miniport should be disabled by default.

-As mentioned above, the miniport generates the NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG status indication to inform NDIS of the various timestamping capabilities which are currently enabled.
-The fields within the TimestampFlags field in the NDIS_TIMESTAMP_CAPABILITIES structure which correspond to software timestamping are AllReceiveSw, AllTransmitSw and TaggedTransmitSw.
+The miniport generates the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](ndis-status-timestamp-current-config.md) status indication to inform NDIS of the various timestamping capabilities which are currently enabled.

+The flags within the **TimestampFlags** field in the [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure that correspond to software timestamping are `AllReceiveSw`, `AllTransmitSw` and `TaggedTransmitSw`.

-If the *SoftwareTimestamp keyword contains a value which corresponds to some form of software timestamping being enabled, then the miniport should enable the configured software timestamping capabilities and the NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG status indication generated by the miniport should report accurately which software timestamping capabilities have been enabled.
+If the **\*SoftwareTimestamp** keyword contains a value that indicates that some configuration of software timestamping is enabled, then the miniport should enable the configured software timestamping capabilities and the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication that the miniport generates should accurately report which software timestamping capabilities have been enabled.

-If the miniport does not support any type of software timestamping than the *SoftwareTimestamp keyword should not be included in its inf file.
+If the miniport does not support any type of software timestamping then the **\*SoftwareTimestamp** keyword should not be included in its INF file.

 The **\*SoftwareTimestamp** INF keyword is an enumeration keyword.
 Enumeration standardized INF keywords have the following attributes: